sensu/sensu-docs/content/sensu-core/2.0/guides/aggregate-metrics-statsd.md

 echo "foo:1|c" | nc -u -w0 127.0.0.1 8125
 {{< /highlight >}}

+_NOTE: On Windows machines running Sensu, the statsd UDP port is not supported, rather the TCP port is exposed!_

 _NOTE: Metrics received through the StatsD listener are not stored in etcd, so it is important to configure an event handler(s)!_